apache/gravitino/docs/how-to-sign-releases.md

 license: Copyright 2023 Datastrato Pvt.
 This software is licensed under the Apache License version 2.
 ---

-# How to sign and verify a Gravitino releases

 These instructions provide a guide on signing and verifying Gravitino releases, enhancing the security of releases.
 Having a signed release allows people to confirm the release's author and guarantees that the code has not been altered.

 ## Prerequisites